Taiwan secures participation in all table tennis events of the Paris Olympics - ExBulletin

 Taiwan secures participation in all table tennis events of the Paris Olympics

-Taipei, May 7 (CNA) With the release of the latest mixed doubles rankings on Tuesday, Taiwan is assured of participation in all five table tennis disciplines at the upcoming 2024 Olympic Games in Paris.
+With the release of the latest table tennis mixed doubles rankings on Tuesday, Taiwan is assured of participation in all five table tennis disciplines at the upcoming 2024 Olympic Games in Paris.

 On Tuesday, after losing to French opponents Alexis Lebrun and Yuan Jianan () at the World Table Tennis Saudi Smash 2024 during the round of 16, the International Table Tennis Federation ranked Taiwanese rowers Lin Yun-ju () and Chen Szu-yu () as number 5 in the world in mixed doubles.